Skip to content

 Values are case-insensitive.

-• max: width and height are considered maximum values.
-The resulting image may be smaller in order to maintain its aspect ratio.
+• max: Width/height are maximums; image may be smaller to maintain aspect ratio.

 Anchor